sivameetsu/linux-learns/ssh-configuration.md

-  ### SSH Important Parameters
+  ### SSHD config file Important Parameters

-  1. check permission for the config file **/etc/ssh/sshd.config** files check GID and UID to Root or Use ls -a to view the the file permission to by default 600
+  ## 1.check permission for the config file

+  **/etc/ssh/sshd.config** files check GID and UID to Root or Use ls -a to view the the file permission to by default 600

   ```bash
  stat /etc/ssh/sshd_config